acelaya/doctrine-enum-type/README.md

 ### Usage

-This package provides a `Acelaya\Doctrine\Type\PhpEnumType` class that extends `Doctrine\DBAL\Types\Type`.
-You can use it to easily map type names to concrete Enums.

-The `PhpEnumType` class will be used as the doctrine type for every property that is an enumeration.
+This package provides two ways to register types that are mapped to enums.
+One of them is more verbose but more efficient.
+The other one is faster to implement but instantiates all types on every request.

 Let's imagine we have this two enums.